AI Strategy

 Here's the departmental sequencing framework I use for most professional service firms:

-A Glencoe wealth advisor followed this approach and saw remarkable results.
-Their operations team automation (client data synchronization) improved data quality for quarterly reviews.
-The quarterly review automation provided consistent client communication templates for marketing.
-The marketing automation generated better prospect data for operations.
-Each automation made the others more effective.
+The same logic applies to wealth advisory practices.
+Operations-team automation (client data synchronization) improves data quality for quarterly reviews.
+Quarterly-review automation produces consistent client communication templates for marketing.
+Marketing automation generates better prospect data for operations.
+Each automation makes the others more effective.

 Don't underestimate the change management aspect of scaling AI.
 Your team needs time to adapt to each new automation before adding another.
 The general rule is one new automation per quarter, maximum.
 Faster deployment leads to process confusion and reduced productivity while staff learn multiple new systems simultaneously.